Delta Hedging and Volatility-Price Elasticity: A Two-Step Approach

 37 Pages Posted: 24 Nov 2020 Last revised: 19 Apr 2021

 Date Written: October 8, 2020

-Traditional Black-Scholes delta do not minimize variance of hedging risk since there exists a long run negative relationship between implied volatility and underlying price.
-This paper presents a two-step empirical approach of option delta hedging in which the hedging ratio is determined by volatility-price relationship.
+Black-Scholes delta does not minimize variance of hedging risk since it fails to capture the long run negative relationship between implied volatility and underlying price.
+Existing works have successfully seized the aforementioned long run relationship and improved the hedging performance.
+We move one step further by incorporating the short-term properties of the volatility-price relationship via a two-step empirical approach.
 Specifically, we find that the dependency of minimum variance (MV) hedging ratio on volatility-price elasticity is quite stable and that the volatility-price elasticity exhibits characteristic of mean-reverting.
-Therefore we first estimate a model which can capture the dependency of hedging ratio on volatility-price elasticity, and then substitute predictions of future volatility-price elasticity into the pre-fixed model to obtain the MV hedging ratio.
-We test the new approach using the S&P 500 daily option data and show that our approach results in higher hedging gain than related methods appeared in recent works.
+Therefore we first estimate a model which captures the dependency of hedging ratio on volatilityprice elasticity, and then substitute predictions of future volatility-price elasticity into the pre-fixed model to obtain the MV hedging ratio.
+We test the new approach using the S&P 500 daily option data and show that our approach improves hedging performance over related methods appeared in recent works.

 Keywords: Option; Delta hedging; Dynamic of volatility-price elasticity; Risk management; Minimum variance